-Traditional investing heavily weighs quantitative looks at how companies are doing.
+Traditional investing methods are focused mainly on a company’s financial viability.
 By this system, a company’s published financial accounts are what is considered when investing.
 While it’s important to keep finances in mind when you consider investing options, companies aren’t just about the bottom line: They’re also about people.

 No matter what’s important to you, there is a way to find an investment vehicle that helps a socially responsible cause you can get behind.
 A financial advisor who specializes in SRI has all the information investors like you need to get started finding funds that work for you.